bardsley/merseysidelatinfestival/README.md

 TODO
 ======
 Next Chat
 - [ ] Should we store last checkout if not completed?
+Yes
 - [ ] Benefits of recalculating passes etc based on options on post checkout vs passing them into the checkout and along to API?

 Adam